Michael Renzi, former ‘Sesame Street’ musical director, dies

 Renzi died Wednesday at Newport Hospital in Rhode Island after a short illness, according to Memorial Funeral Homes.

 “Rest in Peace, Mike Renzi, one of the very best.
-Angels on your pillow, Maestro,” Lee tweeted.
+Angels on your pillow, Maestro,” said a post on Lee’s official Twitter account.
+Lee died in 2002.

 He was a composer, pianist or arranger on more than 100 recordings, also working with Jack Jones, Liza Minnelli and Maureen McGovern, and in 2014 appearing in the Tony Bennett and Lady Gaga collaboration “Cheek to Cheek.”

-Note: This story has been corrected to attribute the tweet beginning “Rest in peace, Mike Renzi” to Peggy Lee’s official Twitter account, not to Lee herself.